 It’s glued together in parts in left and right with parts and a lot of molds in the interior and it’s pasted together in the end.
 I was surprised that this way of making it has never been experienced before.
 It is necessary to temporarily assemble parts many times.

-I could not draw the inside very detailed.
+I could not draw the inside very detail.
 Care must be taken for the assembly of interior parts and the bonding of the left and right large aircraft parts.
 I think that the basic parts fit well.

 Now that the masking process is nearly complete, more serious problems have arisen.
 I think it’s a work stoppage level.
 I looked everywhere, I couldn’t find one side of the windshield of the rotating gun barrel.
 I was hesitant to pick up trash cans or vacuum cleaners to find them because they were dirty.
 It is unlikely that the cat will swallow the dropped parts because they are rather large parts.
 I thought about the possibility that the cat put it in the mouth and took it somewhere in the house.
 When I was meditating, I remembered the fact that a few days ago, the sash was not tight enough, so I opened and closed the sash several times, and finally, the sash was locked properly.
 As a matter of fact, the part was damaged considerably at that time.
 It was dark before I went to bed in the middle of the night and I couldn’t see the clear parts.
 I’m sorry… And this wreckage was found in the corner of the sash ditch.

 After a fierce battle with the Imperial Navy, this aircraft took the damage, and now that I have managed to build such a large aircraft, let’s do what I can.
 I’m sorry for blaming the cat.
 After all, the cause was that I did not manage the parts until the last time.
 Next time, I’ll put it in a small box.
 Before I moved, I kept the parts that were being assembled, so I thought I should do it properly from now on.